allenwoot/proxy-ws/README.md

 ## POST `/translate `

 ```
-{ "request":"Make a reservation tomorrow at 8pm for 4 at House of Prime Rib" }
+{ "request":"Make a reservation tomorrow at 8pm at House of Prime Rib" }
 ```